Recently I did a post about a top ten list my previous publication did about mistakes models make in the porn industry.

 *Sometimes there are conflicts of interest with some strip clubs and doing work in porn unless you are already a widely known porn star doing strip club tours.

-*The work is also very different and may to to complicated or uncomfortable.
+*The work is also very different and may be to complicated or uncomfortable.

 *Most cam sites are also very corrupt in their contracting and pay standards.